software-mansion/setup-ci/readme.md

 The problem we noticed is that setting up CI is performed once, needs to be researched every time, and is often trial and error driven.
 The process is repetitive.

 We created a tool that bootstraps CI with the most used features, which are ready for customization in the future.
-When you run `npx setup-ci` React Native CI CLI generates GitHub workflows for the most popular CI tasks.
+Running `npx setup-ci` generates GitHub workflows for the most popular CI tasks.

 ## 📖 Usage